 These services can be performed within hospitals, but are sometimes outsourced to external facilities.
 For instance, a primary physician may run tests in their own lab, but most physicians refer patients to a department that specializes in a certain field to get faster and more accurate results.
 Financially speaking, ancillary care services constitute anything done for a patient that is not related to room-and-board costs or direct care given by a nurse or physician.

 While these categories are broad, they tend to encompass a spectrum of related services.

-While diagnostic services focus on providing immediate information on a patient, therapeutic services encompass longer-term treatment options to enhance overall health and well-being.
+While diagnostic services focus on providing immediate information on a patient, therapeutic services encompass longer-term treatment options to enhance overall health and well-being, encompassing both physical and mental health.
 These include:

 As these fields are typically practiced by allied health professionals, physicians are often not present nor required for therapeutic services.
 They are often used as a secondary treatment after a hospital stay.

 The longest-term types of ancillary care, custodial services support patients while keeping them as independent as possible.
 Custodial services provide solutions when at-home care is not enough.
 These include: